Canyon County assistance programs.

 Community Council of Idaho – Limited financial assistance can include free food, emergency rental assistance, scholarships for low income individuals, and Head Start.
 The non-profit may also offer help with transportation costs, including bus tickets.
 Also coordinates job training for people with agricultural related experience, including programs such as English as second language.
 317 Happy Day Blvd, Caldwell, ID 83607, (208) 454-1652

 Treasure Valley Community Resource Center provides referrals for Canyon County and public assistance.
 The agency, known as TVCRC, relies on volunteers.
-They can direct people to human services such as employment services, housing, food banks, utilities, financial assistance, veteran’s services, education, health care, legal aid and advocacy services, senior programs, transportation, outreach and other community programs.
-Has information on free or sliding scale type assistance programs.
-(208) 454-0188
+They can direct people to human services such as employment services, housing, food banks, utilities, or rent or financial assistance.
+Also learn about veteran’s services, education, health care, legal aid and advocacy services, senior programs, transportation, outreach and other community programs.
+The organization also has information on free or sliding scale type assistance programs. ((208) 459-9263

 Salvation Army of Nampa Idaho can be reached at (208) 467-6586.
 Social services and programs offered include meals, such as food boxes, breakfast, and lunch.
-Financial assistance programs include Project Share, which is financial assistance with paying heating bills.
+Financial assistance programs include Project Share, which is funds to help with paying heating bills.
 Shelter and overnight emergency lodging is offered, as well as services such as Kindergarten Care.
 All assistance is limited by funding.

 Lighthouse Rescue Mission offers emergency lodging and housing for men, clothing, and transitional housing.
 Meals, food boxes, and Thanksgiving and Christmas holiday dinners or food boxes are offered.
 Referrals to other local agencies in Idaho are provided too.
 (208) 461-4833.